 If you like reading stories that will stay with you for days, put this onto you're to be read list. - Read Round Oz Blog

 Wimmera is a dark and melancholy coming-of-age story / murder mystery from a talented new voice in Australian crime fiction.
 Incorporating some iconic Australian elements, the story is like time-travel back to the eighties, capturing the quintessential rural Australian spirit of the time.
 With some very dark elements running through the story, it may not appeal to all readers, but I found it a gripping and haunting read and am looking forward to reading more from this author in future. - But Books are Better Blog

 This book carried me along very quickly and I read it in almost one sitting captured by the tension of wanting to know how the boys handle the menace and what happens next. - ReadPlus

 Wide open skies, hidden country lanes, spooky escarpments, baking heat and bone-chilling cold - Victoria's Wimmera district is ripe for use as a backdrop for a novel. - Weekend Gold Coast Bulletin

-Mark graduated with a criminal justice degree and worked extensively in the justice system, before changing direction and deciding to write.
+Mark graduated with a criminal justice degree and worked in the justice system before changing direction and deciding to write.
 Originally from Italy, he grew up in rural Victoria.
-Mark now lives in Melbourne and is working on his next work of fiction.
+He now lives in Melbourne and is working on his next novel.